Everything You Need to Know About Creating Rewards on Patreon

 Do you have any examples of top creators offering cool rewards?

-I’m so glad you asked!
-Check out Zombie Orpheus Entertainment, CPG Grey and Adam Johnston for successful creators with awesome rewards.
+We recommend checking out our explore page to see what other successful creators are doing.
 If you’re ever stuck on what kinds of rewards you should offer, you can always start off simple and ask your community what they’d love to receive in exchange for their pledge to you.